Catch me if you can

 The Grand Budapest Hotel

-Anyone who’s seen a Wes Anderson film can recognize his work simply by his film’s particular colour palettes.
-What we really appreciate in his film ‘The Grand Budapest Hotel’ is the integration of graphic design in the film industry.
+Anyone who’s seen a Wes Anderson film can recognize his work simply by his particular use of colour.
+What we really appreciate in his movie ‘The Grand Budapest Hotel’ is the integration of graphic design in the film industry.
 Designer Annie Atkin’s describes the complexity and all consuming process of creating the graphics for this film in the interesting article by itsnicethat.com

 “As graphic designer on the film, Annie’s role involved planning and creating every single item that would be designed in real life; so that’s the obvious things like packaging or newspapers, and the not so obvious things, like the pattern of a carpet.”